ksonnet/ksonnet-lib/docs/TUTORIAL.md

 (optional)
 * Created a test Kubernetes cluster

+NOTE: All import paths are relative to the root of the *ksonnet** repository.

 ## Modify the default deployment

 **ksonnet** lets you configure or modify any Kubernetes object.
 For